 While both companies list studies endorsing their devices, none tested the devices on live humans.

 “A lot of these studies are done on mannequins, and that’s a problem,” said Dr. Michael Gerardi, an emergency medicine physician at Morristown Medical Center’s Goryeb Children’s Hospital.

 One study, published in the Annals of Emergency Medicine in 2017, is problematic because the researchers who declared LifeVac devices successful are the sister, the brother-in-law, and an employee of LifeVac inventor Arthur Lih.

-Researchers in a separate study involving a cadaver found the devices were not effective, failing to remove grapes and cashews lodged in their throats and injuring the tongue.
+Researchers in a separate study involving a cadaver found both devices failed to remove grapes and cashews from the airway and the Dechoker device injured the tongue.

 Dechoker has encountered other trouble.
 In 2018, state investigators in North Carolina accused the company of running an “investment scheme” and defrauding investors.
 Carver told Charlotte’s FOX TV station the company was fixing problems prosecutors identified and attributed the troubles to “growing pains that all companies go through.”

 A British health care coalition claimed on social media that Dechoker UK posted misleading information on its website by claiming the coalition had endorsed its product.